What's the Best Phone for Kids? Our Ultimate Comparison Guide

 Related: 5 Easy Tricks to Manage Screen Time and Get a Happier Family, Too

-Troomi and Pinwheel both focus on creating a customized phone experience that’s designed to grow with your child.
+Pinwheel focuses on creating a customized phone experience that’s designed to grow with your child.
 Parents can create multiple profiles for different times of day (school, free time, homework time, bedtime) and restrict what phone features and apps are available during each period.
-Pinwheel’s system allows for more customization with checklists for your child’s routines and custom times.
-Troomi’s interface is more streamlined but sacrifices some of the customization you can get with Pinwheel.
+As far as phone options go, Pinwheel has the largest variety.
+There are five phone choices available, including the Pixel 8A, Samsung A series, and other more affordable phone models.

 Related: Surgeon General's Warning!
 Social Media Poses "Profound Risk of Harm" to Children and Adolescents